| Plasma needle investigations:

 kills Streptococcus mutans (S. mutans) bacteria, which is the most

+important microorganism for causing caries (cavities).
 Papers we've published can be found here

-Nozzle of the plasma needle handset.
+Images from July 2005 tests: Nozzle of the plasma needle handset.
 Helium gas flows from this nozzle,

 and radio-frequency high voltage is applied to the tungsten needle to